dannybynum/GroupCapstone/README.md

 ## Notes regarding changes from suggestions in walk-thru
 If we make changes away from what was recommended in the video walk-thru then suggest we list them here so that team members can easily follow the code and changes or additions we may make from the suggestions.

+## Update Aug-9, 615pm ET - Car now stops at traffic lights (in simulator)

+It Works (see image below)!!!!
+I finally fixed the error(s) in `waypoint_updater.py` and now the car stops at traffic lights.
+I tested using a modified `tl_detector.py` file on my local copy so that only uses the ground-truth information (does not use the classifier) -- I did this because processing images in the sim is very laggy with my setup.
+In the repo this file is `tl_detector_danny_testonly.py`.

+Bob - please update to the latest waypoint_updater.py on your system and let me know if it works end2end now for you when using the traffic classifier.

+I haven't checked out anything on the second track yet but I plan to do that this weekend (Sunday) and maybe we'll be ready to submit by then.

+![alt text][image5]

 ## Update Aug-8 10 PT - merged ROS folder and added traffic classifier